Accepting PhD Students

 Biography

 My first degree in History was completed at Loughborough University and I then moved to Nottingham University for my PhD.
-For a short time I worked as post doctoral student on a Leverhulme project before becoming a lecturer at the University of Northampton.
-I then led the BA History degree programme and became Subject Leader for History.
-I because Deputy Dean for the Faculty of Education and Humanities in 2016 and Dean of Research, Impact and Innovation in 2020.
+After completing my Phd I worked as post doctoral researcher on a Leverhulme project based on Queen Mary's University.
+I then became a lecturer in history at the the University of Northampton.
+Having led the BA History and MA History degree programmes I became Head of History.
+In 2016 I was appointed as Deputy Dean for the Faculty of Education and Humanities in 2020 I became Dean of Research and Knowledge Exchange.

 In terms of wider responsibilities I was co-editor of the journal Family and Community History from 2013-2018.
 I chaired the Inclusive Student Experience Group from 2016-2019 where there was a clear focus on the attainment gap and I led the University on an Advance HE Raising Attainment project with nine other universities.
-From 2019 to March 2021 my ket focus was on UON's REF submission.
+From 2019 to March 2021 my key focus was on UON's REF2021 submission.

 Research Interests

-My PhD from Nottingham University (1996) was titled The Renaissance of the English Market Town: A Study of Six Nottinghamshire Market Towns 1680-1840 and focused on the economic, social and cultural development of small market towns in the long eighteenth century.
+Originally my research interests focussed on urban history in the long eighteenth century.
+My PhD was titled The Renaissance of the English Market Town: A Study of Six Nottinghamshire Market Towns 1680-1840 and focused on the economic, social and cultural development of small market towns in the long eighteenth century.
+This was published in 2007.
 My current research interests lie within the history of medicine and more specifically mental health and asylums in the nineteenth century.
 The areas I have published on include the politics behind the development of nineteenth-century lunatic asylums, decision-making in asylum admissions, the violently insane and the impact of insanity on family and friends.
-I am also interested in the medicalisation of poverty in nineteenth-century nosologies of madness, admissions and discharges from the Northampton General Lunatic Asylum, charity, insanity and the middle classes.
+I am also interested in the medicalisation of poverty in nineteenth-century, nosologies of madness, death and insanity and the links between insanity and poverty.
+My most recent article has focused on insanity, poverty and the middle classes.

-Since November 2017 when I became Chair of the University of Northampton's Inclusive Student Experience Group, I have developed a strong interest in the experience of Black, Asian and Minority Ethnic Groups who enter University and I am currently the University lead on an Advance HE project looking at closing the awarding gap for our GEM students.
+Other research interests have included a strong interest in the experience of Black, Asian and Minority Ethnic Groups who enter University and I was the University lead on an Advance HE project looking at closing the awarding gap for our GEM students.

 Teaching Interests